ghaiklor/kittik/doc/api/Cursor.md

 <dd><p>Dictionary of colors which can be used for instantiating the <a href="#Color">Color</a> instance.</p>
 </dd>
 <dt><a href="#DISPLAY_MODES">DISPLAY_MODES</a> : <code>Object</code></dt>
-<dd><p>Map of the display modes that can be used in Cursor API.
+<dd><p>Dictionary of the display modes and VT100 control sequences.
 There are the most commonly supported control sequences for formatting text and their resetting.</p>
 </dd>
 <dt><a href="#encodeToVT100">encodeToVT100</a> ⇒ <code>String</code></dt>
-<dd><p>Bytes to encode to VT100 control sequence.</p>
+<dd><p>Encode control sequence to VT100 compatible control sequence.</p>
 </dd>
 </dl>

 <a name="Cell"></a>

 ## Cell
-Wrapper around one cell in the terminal.
-Used for filling terminal wrapper in the cursor.
+Cell responsible for mapping separate cells in the real terminal to the virtual one.

 **Kind**: global class
 **Since**: 3.1.0